Skip to main content

 • Maximum Characters: 512

 • File Size (Optional): Defines the File State setting, and specifies the minimum file size that the Resource Monitor is looking for.
-If AbsoluteSize is the file state, SMA Resource Monitor will verify if the file is exactly the size specified.
-For any other file state, SMA Resource Monitor will verify if the file is at least the size specified.
+If AbsoluteSize is the file state, SMA Resource Monitor verifies if the file is exactly the size specified.
+For any other file state, SMA Resource Monitor verifies if the file is at least the size specified.

-• Wait Verify: Defines the number of seconds the monitor will wait and verify that the required file state still exists, and that the file is still not in use.
-This setting is disabled for all file states, except Create and Modify.
+• Wait Verify: Defines the number of seconds the monitor waits and verifies that the required file state still exists, and that the file is still not in use.
+This setting is disabled for all file states except Create and Modify.

 • Minimum Value: 1